Rising Thunder/System

 Combo System

-Juggle points
+Juggle Points

 As the character is getting comboed while being airborne, every hit will consume a juggle point.